Wasei-kango: Meiji Restoration

-Japanese officials and scholars also imported new terms coined by Chinese and Western scholars from Sino-English dictionaries from China.
+As Western influence began to take hold in Japan during the 19th-century Meiji Restoration, Japanese scholars discovered that they needed new words to translate the books imported from Europe.
+They also imported new terms coined by Chinese and Western scholars from Sino-English dictionaries from China.
 Many of these terms are still commonly being used by both countries nowadays.